tomersa/localpost/README.md

 ## Environment
 #### You can store variables for specific envs.
-You have 2 options for setting env variables: from CLI or with request YAML from .
+You have 2 options for setting env variables: from CLI or with request YAML.
 - **CLI**: `$: localpost set-env-var BASE_URL https://api.example.com`
 - **YAML**:
   ```yaml